 A gear ratio larger than 1:1 is obtained once a smaller gear (decreased size) with a smaller number of teeth meshes and runs a larger section with a greater number of teeth.

 A reduction gear is a configuration by which an input velocity can be reduced for a requirement of slower output speed, with identical or more output torque.
 A reduction gearbox assembly includes a set of moving gears combined with wheel work.
 The high-speed incoming movement from the wheel function is transferred to the arrangement of rotating gears, wherein the torque or motion is changed.
-The number of gears employed in the reduction gearbox is based on the output speed requirement of the case.
+The number of gears used in the reduction gearbox is based on the output speed requirement of the case.
 The reduction gearbox is usually known as reduction gear assembly.

 Gear reduction has the opposite impact on the torque.
 The rotary system’s output torque can be increased by improving the torque by the gear ratio, less some efficiency wastes.